poissonconsulting/universals/README.md

     iterations and the number of chains.
   - The number of `samples` is the product of the number of simulations and the number of `terms`.

+The ‘nlist’ package implements many of the methods for its ‘nlists’ class.

 ## Installation